zoe-gonzales/liri-bot/README.md

 * Select one of the items in the menu to get data from liri

 ### concert-this
 * Once selected, enter an artist and press ` enter `.
-If nothing is entered, liri will return concerts for Jamiroquai.
+If nothing is entered, liri will return concerts for Unknown Mortal Orchestra.
 * Call to the BandsInTown API will return details about upcoming concerts such as: artist, venue, location (city, state within US; city, country outside US), date/time, and a link to the event's page on bandsintown.com.

 ![liri-bot concert-this request](gifs/concert.gif)